-Find Seven Days to Die in the list, and right-click on the game's name.
+Find 7 Days to Die in the list, and right-click on the game's name.

 When the pop-up menu appears, click on "properties".

 - This will cause another window to appear.
-Click on the tab labelled "BETA" across the top.
+Click on the tab labelled "BETAS" across the top.

 - Click the small triangle at the end of the box for selecting betas.
 This will open a drop down menu of all the beta versions.